-Go Car Camping
+Go Car Camping at a Local Park

 Get Yourself Organized

-One of the biggest hassles of camping is loading in and loading out.
+One of the biggest hassles of a family camping trip is loading in and loading out.
 Organize yourself in advance and this will be much easier.
 For car camping, the easiest way to organize yourself is by using storage containers to hold your necessary supplies.
-One for essentials (flashlights, lighters, tape, first aid kits, garbage bags, etc), one for cooking and kitchen supplies and one for entertainment.
+One for essentials (flashlights, lighters, tape, first aid kit, garbage bags, baby wipes, etc), one for cooking and kitchen supplies and one for entertainment.

 The picture above is how my car looked on our very first camping trip with kids.
 After that one, I learned quickly how useful it is to have storage bins with all your necessary supplies.
 After each camping trip, I wash everything and repack the boxes so they are ready to go for our next outing.
 My two bins include kitchen essentials in one and everything else in the other.

 Go with Friends

 Everything’s better with friends and camping is no exception.
 The best ways to go camping with kids is to join in with other families.
 At least one other family helps reduce the burden on your whole family for cooking and child care, not to mention the kids will entertain themselves for longer if they have a little gang.